GfSE/SpecIF/documentation/03_SpecIF_Roles_and_Permissions.md

 ![SpecIF Project Metamodel](./images/ResourcePermissions-M1.png)

-A permission has a vector of binary attributes for basic access modes:
+A permission has a vector of a binary attribute per basic access mode:
 - C: Create
 - R: Read
 - U: Update